 Apart from the GH4 and Go Pro HD Hero 4, some of that kit is coming up to (or more than) 10 years old now (Canon EF 70-200L 2.8, EF 24-70L 2.8) but for the first time in many years, I don’t feel the same urge or desire to splash out on any new equipment.

 In the past, I was always frustrated by kit that was “lacking in this” or “could do with that” but with the combination above, plus all the accessories and software I have, I feel pretty content that I could cover any event and record it well.

-Of course, that doesn’t meant that I won’t be tempted by the Canon 5D Mark IV when it comes out so long as it has 4K video with fast frame rates, superior still image quality that I feel outdoes the Mark II (I still don’t think the Mark III does that but that is just my opinion), decent headphone and microphone inputs, HDMI out etc…
+Of course, that doesn’t mean that I won’t be tempted by the Canon 5D Mark IV when it comes out so long as it has 4K video with fast frame rates, superior still image quality that I feel outdoes the Mark II (I still don’t think the Mark III does that but that is just my opinion), decent headphone and microphone inputs, HDMI out etc…

 Maybe Go Pro will release the next camera with more updates that tempt me such as “in camera” distortion correction which I think is a distinct possibility now that companies like DJI have produced drone cameras that do just that (DJI Phantom 3 and Inspire 1).

 Saying that though, I have no problem in correcting this myself using Go Pro’s superb, and free, software which we review below.

 I did recently did two commercial contracts.
 One for a large commercial shoot in Moor’s Valley Park and the other for a 75 year old woman’s birthday party.
 This meant me videoing the entire day using 4 very different cameras.
 These were the "now discontinued but still rockin":

 In particular, for the birthday party shoot, as long as the cameras are set up reasonably similarly with regards to fairly flat images being produced, I am able to grade them all to look as though they were all shot with the same camera and they all performed flawlessly when and where required.